 Happily, both companies have varying schedules for the train to Machu Picchu services, departing from these points.

-If you are some of these adventurers who want to experience how were got to Machu Picchu in ancient times, the Inca Trail is for you, and it is the most common walking way to get, first to Machu Picchu citadel and after (taking a down bus) until Aguas Calientes.
+If you are those adventurers who want to experience the same feelings and sensations that the Incas felt, centuries ago, to get to Machu Picchu, why not use the same footpath that the Incas utilized?
+So, the Inca Trail is for you, and it is the most common way to reach, first to Machu Picchu citadel and after, the support town.
 Also, there are other trekking routes like the Salkantay trek, Choquequirao, and Lares trek.
 Of course, realize that all these trekking routes, including Inca Trail, have a part of their routes in buses or trains.

 But, What is meant?
 In short, no route is done entirely on foot.
 All of them have a part of their journey by bus or train from Cusco.
 Until getting to some point, where the trekking will begin, really.

-This is an alternative option to get to Aguas Calientes and to Machu Picchu, too.
-It does not mean that the route, from Cusco to Aguas Calientes, will be developed by car completely, quite the opposite, you will travel by car in the first part until the Hydroelectric zone.
-Departing there, the following part will be by train or walking.
-Of course, taking this option will depend on the season or Machu Picchu Tours types that you were chosen.
+This is an alternative option to get to this town and to Machu Picchu, too.
+It does not mean that the complete route will be developed by car, quite the opposite, you will travel by car in the first part until the Hydroelectric zone.
+From there, the following part will be by train or walking.
+Of course, taking this option will depend on the season (rainy or dry) and the Machu Picchu Tours types that you have previously chosen.
 In the rainy season (November to April) the road is usually muddy, and it isn’t recommendable to travel by it.
 On the other hand, the dry season (May to October) is the best time to take it.

-The zone where one of Aguas Calientes rail branch end receives the name of its close power plant, “Hydroelectric”.
-This is located southwest of Aguas Calientes (2 kilometers of distance) and the car that you took from Cusco will stop there.
-From this point, a Peru Rail train carriage departs to Aguas Calientes, every day, and returns, too.
-There, you can opt to buy in-person train tickets (S/15 per person, one way) on this train or begin to walk, following the railways, up to Aguas Calientes.
+The zone where the power plant that provides electricity to Machu Picchu town and a great part of Cusco city is located receives the name “Hydroelectric” and is situated southwest of Machu Picchu town (2 kilometers of distance) The car that you took from Cusco will stop there.
+From this point, a train carriage departs for Aguas Calientes, every day, and returns there, too.
+In the same train station, you can opt to buy train tickets (S/15 per person, one way) on this train or begin to walk, following the rails, up to the town.

 |Train||From Hydroelectric||To Aguas Calientes||Train||From Aguas Calientes||To Hydroelectric|